Wellness & Sick Exams

 Your pet's health is our #1 priority.
 Whether your dog or cat is due for an annual exam or has an illness or injury that needs treatment, our veterinarians and certified technicians are ready to help.

 Exams are by appointment, and we do our best to allow time in the schedule for same-day sick visits.

-Our Rehabilitation Center is fully equipped with physical therapy equipment, non-invasive pain management tools, and an underwater treadmill.
-Each pet is prescribed a customized therapy program with our Certified Canine Rehabilitation Practitioners, and you will receive guided instruction for at-home techniques to help care for your pet between visits.
+Looking for our Rehabilitation Center?
+To expand the rehab services that we're able to offer, we have moved all patients in this program to our sister facility: Steel City Canine Rehabilitation & Sports Medicine.
+SCK9 is fully equipped with physical therapy equipment, non-invasive pain management tools, and an underwater treadmill.
+Each pet is prescribed a customized therapy program with a Certified Canine Rehabilitation Practitioner, and you will receive guided instruction for at-home techniques to help care for your pet between visits.

 Vaccine recommendations are based upon your pet's individual needs and environmental risk.

 From routine spay and neuter surgeries to mass removals and laceration repairs, our hospital is equipped to handle most general surgical cases.

 *ACL repairs available at our sister clinic, Allegheny North Veterinary Hospital.

 All surgical patients undergo a pre-anesthetic exam and testing prior to anesthesia.
 Each pet is monitored from check-in to discharge by our certified veterinary technicians.